-- (g) The Board, in its discretion, may admit to examination upon all subjects prescribed for the regular examination any attorney who has been admitted to practice law in another jurisdiction and who meets all the other requirements of these rules, including three months' residence in Texas and the prescribed pre-legal education, but who has not practiced under the conditions hereinabove set forth for the required length of time to be admitted as an immigrant attorney hereunder. - (h) A non-resident attorney who resides within and is a citizen of the United States and who has for the preceding two years resided within five miles of the Texas border shall be eligible to take the bar examination provided he complies with the other provisions of these rules, including pre-legal education.
-Upon successfully passing such examination he may practice law in the Texas courts, though not a citizen of this State, if he is a member of the State bar. - (i) A reputable nonresident attorney, although not licensed to practice law in Texas, may participate in the trial or hearing of any particular cause in this State, provided a resident practicing attorney of this State is actually employed and associated and personally participates with such non-resident attorney in such trial or hearing.
+- (g) The Board, in its discretion, may admit to examination upon all subjects prescribed for the regular examination any attorney who has been admitted to practice law in another jurisdiction and who meets all the other requirements of these rules, including three months' residence in Texas and the prescribed pre-legal education, but who has not practiced under the conditions hereinabove set forth for the required length of time to be admitted as an immigrant attorney hereunder. - (h) A non-resident attorney who resides within and is a citizen of the United States and who has for the preceding two years resided within five miles of the Texas border shall be eligible to take the bar examination provided he complied with the other provisions of these rules, including pre-legal education.
+Upon successfully passing such examination he may practice law in the Texas courts, though not a citizen of this State, if he is a member of the State Bar. - (i) A reputable nonresident attorney, although not licensed to practice law in Texas, may, after first complying with the requirements hereinafter set forth, participate in the trial or hearing of any particular cause in this State, provided a resident practicing attorney of this State, a member of the State Bar of Texas, is actually employed and associated and personally participates with such nonresident attorney in such trial or hearing.